Why Piano Number Stickers Work

 In the same way we number and letter the keys of a computer keyboard or telephone, kids need some guide to get started at the piano.
 With numbers, it is easy to interest kids because numbers are so familiar.

 The old method consists of simply throwing the child into the water.
 Conventional piano lessons start with the demand that the child decipher what is on the page.
-Then the child must be able to find the corresponding keys on the piano.
+Then, the child must find the corresponding keys on the piano.

 The drawing below represents the problem with which kids are presented.
 They must correlate the five horizontal lines (and the spaces between them) to the unique patterns of the piano keyboard below.